haili042/create-qbi-app/README.md

 # create-qbi-app
-Quickly Create a Quick-BI custom components project.
+Quickly Create a Quick-BI custom component project.
 ## Quick start

 3 ways for you to getting start: